wkumari/draft-schwartz-dprive-name-signal/draft-schwartz-dprive-name-signal.md

 We note that encoding semantics in DNS labels is a hack, but believe that the privacy benefits outweigh the ick factor.

 In either form, the signal helps resolvers to acquire a SVCB RRSet for the nameserver.
-Resolvers use this RRSet as specified in {{I-D.draft-rescorla-dprive-adox-latest}}.
+Resolvers use this RRSet as specified in {{!I-D.draft-rescorla-dprive-adox-latest}}.

 ## Flag form